rayzr522/WordBot-v2/README.md

 # WordBot-v2
 This is a copy of [@abyssvi's WordBot](http://github.com/abyssvi/WordBot), because I have way too much time and I'm overly competitive.
-Written in less than 10 minutes, using only 5 lines of code.
+Written in less than 10 minutes, using only 1 line of code, and no cheating with semicolons to join lines.

 ## Installation
 This isn't the most friendly installation, since I didn't include any error checking for the config.
 Just edit the config to your liking, you may have to play around with it for a bit.